BartMassey/randline/README.md

 comparison and contrast.
 These implementations may fail with errors if the input is not valid UTF-8, which may or may not be a feature.

+This program is licensed under the "MIT License".
+Please see the file LICENSE in the source distribution of this software for license terms.